Twitter removes precise geo-tagging option from tweets

 Back in January, a group of international researchers found that the metadata of old tweets prior to the policy change still revealed precise GPS coordinates.
 Jason Polakis, one of the researchers, told Engadget that while Wednesday's policy change was a "step in the right direction", it didn't solve the problem entirely since users could still share their precise location in photos.

 Still, precise location sharing is only a problem if users don't know what they're getting into.
 To that end, Twitter likely needs to do a better job of educating users on how precise the location data they're revealing actually is.
 Polakis added that Twitter made no mention of retroactively removing old tweets that shared precise location data.
 Polakis said that after his team published their research, Twitter still refused to remove old location-tagged tweets.
 "In [Twitter's] post there is no mention of retroactively removing precise locations from older tweets.
 When we had published our research, [Twitter] had stated that they didn't do that as it didn't seem appropriate to do so without user consent.
 I imagine that they haven't done that now either," wrote Polakis in an email.
+A Twitter spokesperson confirmed that Polakis is correct and the platform will not be removing precise location data from old tweets.

 Given that most users don't agree to share their precise location to begin with, it's clear that this is an undesired feature on the social media platform.
 While revealing the city you live in or the fact that you attended Coachella is one thing, sharing your exact GPS coordinates on a public platform is entirely different -- especially months or even years down the line.
 Twitter's decision to disable its precise location feature is a positive one, especially as users become more privacy-conscious.